 Heatmapping and session recording tools, for example, can show you how your visitors are interacting with your website based on factors such as clicks, scrolls and mouse movement.
-These include tools such as Hotjar and Clicktale.
+To use this growth hacking technique, tools such as Hotjar and Clicktale can be applied.

 A/B Testing, on the other hand, is focused more so on testing different versions of websites and/or landing pages.
 Examples of these tools include Visual Website Optimizer (VWO) and Optimizely.

 Growing your customer base, is for obvious reasons, an important goal if you want to achieve growth, which is why many growth hackers choose to use various lead generation techniques.
 Tools that use this type of growth hacking technique are intended to help businesses improve in areas that will promote growth such as Search Engine Optimisation (SEO), Conversion Rate Optimisation (CRO) content visibility and of course, customer acquisition.
 As you might’ve guessed, this can cover a wide range of tools.